-Person-centred counselling involves us developing a relationship that's built on trust and openness - where you feel able to freely talk about your honest thoughts, feelings, emotions and beliefs.
-It also aims to help you grow your self-awareness so that you can make sense of what you're experiencing and find new ways of coping with your difficulties.
+Person-centred counselling is centred around trust, support and openness - where you feel able to talk freely about your honest thoughts, feelings, worries, emotions and beliefs.
+It aims to help you understand yourself more and fully express what's true for you.
+This can help you to make sense of why you might feel the way you do, find new ways of coping with your difficulties and just feel more like you.

 I first had counselling as a young person in secondary school and then again in my adult life.
 Working with a counsellor gave me a consistent and safe space to put words to my feelings and emotions, and to make sense of what I was going through.